matloff/fasteR/README.md

 185.5993689   0.6543904
 ```

+So, I don't recommend use of **lapply** (or similar functions in the
+Tidyverse) for beginners.
+Even I, as a skilled R coder, would prefer
+the loop version, though I do indeed use **lapply** in some settings.
+The KISS principle, "Keep It Simple, Stupid" offers great wisdom here.

-Another central function in the **apply** family is, not surprisingly,
+Now, let's turn to another central function in the **apply** family.
-named **apply**.
-It is used on **matrix** objects (like data frames,
+Not surprisingly, it's named **apply**!
+It is usually used on
-but with the contents being all of the same type, e.g. all numerical),
+**matrix** objects (like data frames, but with the contents being all of
-on either rows or columnṡ, and on data frames, where it is used only on
+the same type, e.g. all numerical), on either rows or columnṡ, but can
-columns.
+be used on data frames too.

 The call form is